MelonMarauda/Quests/README.md

 Commands allows you to add quests to the `/quest list` commands output as well as control how often people can collect them.
 All configurations are required.
 **Configuration descriptions:**
 `dateFormat` - Allows you to configure how often people can collect the scroll.
 Allows for `dd` `ww` `MM` `yyyy`.
 `permissionName` - A unique name for the permission used to ensure people can't collect more than 1 scroll per above specified time period.
+The complete permission format is `quest.<permissionName>.<dateFormat>`
 `permissionCooldown` - Time set for temporary permission.
 Set just longer than the time between being able to collect the scroll.
 `quest` - The location of the quest attached to this command.
 For example the above configuration would target `weekly.yml` and the quest called weekly within it.
 The first half is the file name and the second half is the quest name.
 `denyMessage` - The message displayed if the player has already collected the quest.